 Because Anaconda is a Python distribution, it can make installing Python quick and easy even for new users.

-A web-based repository hosting service in the cloud.
+A web-based, repository hosting service in the cloud.
 Packages created locally can be published to the cloud to be shared with others.
-Free accounts on Cloud can publish packages to be shared publicly.
-Paid subscriptions to Cloud can designate packages as private to be shared with authorized users.
-Anaconda Cloud is a public version of Anaconda Repository and was formerly known as Anaconda Cloud.
+Anaconda.org is a public version of Anaconda Repository and was formerly known as Anaconda Cloud.

 The locations of the repositories where conda looks for packages.